-Drawing still underpins my design ideas and the many years of drawing the human figure have greatly influenced my current work in the form of angels and nomadic ladies.
-I impress all kinds of materials into the clay such as antique lace, shells and woven textiles to create and emphasise surface texture.
+Life drawing underpins my design ideas this have greatly influenced my current work in the form of angels and nomadic ladies.
+I impress all kinds of found materials into the clay such as antique lace, shells and woven textiles to emphasise surface texture.
 I see each piece as transitional, a bridge to the next stage of learning something new.

 I greatly admire the work of Giacometti and Klimt, the latter particularly for his unique deployment of colour and pattern.